 Recommended: Guide to Buying, Selling, and Updating Your Home

 Diverse Investment Options

-Multi family buildings can offer more property options to investors, too.
-Wouldbe landlords might invest in anything from small duplexes to large apartment buildings with dozens of units.
+Multifamily buildings can offer more property options to investors, too.
+Potential landlords might invest in anything from small duplexes to large apartment buildings with dozens of units.

 Financing a Real Estate Investment

-Wouldbe buyers can also examine their debt-to-income ratio, which shows lenders how much debt borrowers have acquired compared to their income.
-(Lenders review this as one among many factors when evaluating mortgage applications.)
+Potential buyers should also examine their debt-to-income ratio, which shows lenders how much debt borrowers have acquired compared to their income.
+Lenders review this as one among many factors when evaluating mortgage applications.

-It’s likely that prospective buyers of investment properties may need to put down at least 20% of the property’s listed value—but, it’s not uncommon for lenders to ask for a down payment of 25% to 35%.
+It’s likely that prospective buyers of investment properties may need to put down at least 15-20% of the property’s listed value — but, it’s not uncommon for lenders to ask for a down payment of 25-35%.